redhat-ai-dev/ai-rhdh-installer/docs/PIPELINES-CONFIG.md

 #### Step 3: Setting Up Deployment Namespaces

 You will need to create the namespaces for the different app deployments.
-With a target namespace called `ai-rhdh`, these namespaces would be called `ai-rhdh-app-development`, `ai-rhdh-app-stage`, and `ai-rhdh-app-prod`.
+You will need a namespace for each kind of the deployment: development, staging, and production.
+These namespaces would follow a naming pattern of `<rhdh_namepsace>-app-<deployment_kind>` with the target RHDH namespace as the prefix, therefore `$NAMESPACE-app-development`, `$NAMESPACE-app-stage`, and `$NAMESPACE-app-prod`.
 These namespaces can be created using the following:

 ```sh
 APP_NAMESPACE=$NAMESPACE-app-<developer|stage|prod>